FDOT District Four - Palm Beach Header Image

 6th Avenue South Improvements at SR 9/I-95

 Description: This 1-mile project in the City of Lake Worth Beach began on November 13, 2023.
 Project improvements consist of lengthening the turn lanes on 6th Avenue South, adding an exclusive right turn lane to the SR 9/I-95 northbound on ramp, adding an additional right turn lane to the SR 9/I-95 southbound on ramp, lengthening the northbound left turn lane at A Street, constructing 6-foot sidewalks on both sides of 6th Avenue South, constructing 7-foot bicycle lanes on both sides of 6th Avenue South, installing Wrong-Way Driving Countermeasures on the SR 9/I-95 northbound and southbound exit ramps, constructing 16-foot ground-mounted sound walls along the SR 9/I-95 northbound exit ramp and south side of 6th Avenue South, constructing new gravity wall, curb and gutter, traffic separator, median barrier, sidewalk and driveway along 6th Avenue South within project limits, upgrading drainage, signage, lighting, signalization and pavement markings, Intelligent Transportation System (ITS) upgrades, and relocation of water, sewer and utilities for the City of Lake Worth Beach.
+For more information, please contact Community Outreach Specialist Meredith Cruz at (561) 589-9584 or [email protected].
 Cost/Completion: The project cost is $17.92 million.
 Completion is expected in Late 2025.
-For more information, please contact Community Outreach Specialist Meredith Cruz at (561) 589-9584 or [email protected].
 Traffic Impacts:

-6th Avenue South, from Michigan Avenue to South C Street, may have one lane closed in each direction through March 2025.
+6th Avenue South, from Michigan Avenue to South C Street, may have one lane closed in each direction through May 2025.

-Side streets within the project limits may have intermittent traffic impacts related to work operations on 6th Avenue South through March 2025.
+Side streets within the project limits may have intermittent traffic impacts related to work operations on 6th Avenue South through May 2025.

 Ramp Impacts: